shreeshailchavan/nixout/README.md

 ### 1. Dynamic Content Engine

 The site utilizes a **Slug-based Routing System**.
-All services, news articles, and "About" sub-pages are rendered via a single dynamic template.
+All services, and "About" sub-pages are rendered via a single dynamic template.
 This allows the business to scale its offerings by simply updating a centralized JSON-style data file.

 ### 2. B2B Optimized UI/UX